ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Visuo-Tactile Manipulation Interface

 \subsection{System Overview}

 We design a handheld gripper to collect visuo-tactile demonstrations without requiring teleoperation on physical robots.
 Our gripper design is illustrated in Figure~\ref{fig:system_overview}.
-The gripper consists of an RGB fisheye wrist camera (GoPro 10) for image observation, two Fin Ray grippers equipped with tactile sensors, a synchronization camera for observation temporal alignment, and a Raspberry Pi 5 with a battery for data recording.
-The total weight of the gripper is approximately 1960g.
+The gripper consists of an RGB fisheye wrist camera (GoPro 10) for image observation, two AllTact finger~\cite{liang2025alltact}, a synchronization camera for observation temporal alignment, and a Raspberry Pi 5 with a battery for data recording.

 \textbf{Image Observation} To capture comprehensive visual information, we employ a GoPro 10 camera with a 155${}^\circ$ field-of-view (FoV) fisheye lens.
 The camera operates at 60 FPS with a resolution of 2704×2028 pixels and is mounted at the end-effector of our \MethodAcronym{} to ensure consistent visual coverage of the manipulation workspace during demonstration collection and policy deployment.